ongov/ontario-design-system/COMMIT-GUIDELINES.md

 The two relevant prefixes are `fix` and `feat`.
 Commits with these prefixes should have clean messages about what they are fixing or what feature is being added, respectively.
 Each commit specifies the weight and impact of the commit on the project.

 Commits prefixed with `fix` are considered bug fixes, and so they are deemed to have little impact on the project, are backwards compatible with the previous version, and aren't going to cause any breaking changes.
-These commits trigger a patch version to be generated, which is version increment of `0.0.1` in the semantic versioning scheme.
+These commits trigger a patch version to be generated, which is a version increment of `0.0.1` in the semantic versioning scheme.

 Commits prefixed with `feat` are considered features, which introduce new functionality into the project, such as a new component, new style change, or other significant change.
 These commits are backwards compatible as well and trigger a version increment of `0.1.0`.

 Not every commit needs to start with `fix` or `feat` within a branch, only the ones that have changes worth calling out in our `CHANGELOG.md` file.
-Commits can be prefixed with other prefixes: `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`.
-These are more suited for smaller parts of a larger update or commits that are being made that should not impact the version number, example project documentation updates.
+Commits can be prefixed with other prefixes: `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, or `test:`.
+These are more suited for smaller parts of a larger update or commits that are being made that should not impact the version number, for example project documentation updates.

-The changelog can be found within the [CHANGELOG.md](https://github.com/ongov/ontario-design-system/blob/develop/CHANGELOG.md) file, which a running history of all changes made in each release.
+The changelog can be found within the [CHANGELOG.md](https://github.com/ongov/ontario-design-system/blob/develop/CHANGELOG.md) file, which is a running history of all changes made in each release.
 The changelog version entries look like the following example:

 ```
 # 5.0.0-alpha.3 (2024-12-17)